A WW II Survival story from the Charley River

 In October 1944, Crane led a recovery team to retrieve the remains of two of his crewmen, Lt.
 James Sibert and Sgt.
 Ralph Wenz.
 No evidence of Master Sgt.
 Richard Pompeo (thought to have parachuted free of the plane) nor pilot Lt.
 Hoskins was found.
 In 2006 a team from the Joint POW/MIA Accounting Command traveled to the site at the request of the National Park Service and found bone fragments believed to be those of Lt.
 Hoskins.
 The remains were returned to his family and then buried with full military honors at Arlington National Cemetery.
 Today the tangled wreckage of the B-24 Liberator exists as a poignant reminder of lives lost and of a survival story that will endure for the ages.

-A prologue to the survival story of Lt.
+A postscript to the survival story of Lt.
 Leon Crane from the journal of Lt.
 Arthur Jordan, U.S. Army Air Corps, stationed at Ladd Field in Fairbanks, Alaska:

 March 14, 1944: